mizerc/mizerc.github.io/content/posts/proj-rasterizer/index.md

 #### Reading a model from a file

+We can load a model from a file.
+The file can provide the list of vertexes, vertexes normal, face normal, texture coordinates.

 Softwares like Blender can export the model in a file format like OBJ.
 It can be a text file that you can open with a text editor to see the vertices and faces.
 There are also binary formats like FBX that can include more data like textures, materials, and animations.